LAW OFFICE OF JOSEPH J. BELL

 8. DO YOU KNOW THE JUDGES AND OTHER LAWYERS, AND WILL IT HELP?

-Mr. Bell knows most of the judges and attorneys who litigate matters in Nevada, Placer and Sierra Counties, and to some extent in Yuba-Sutter Counties.
+Mr. Bell knows most of the judges and attorneys who litigate matters in Nevada and Placer Counties.
 Knowing the bench and bar can facilitate communication in some cases, but will not determine the outcome of a case.
 There are far too many other factors, most importantly the law, the facts of the case and the available and admissible evidence which determine outcome.
 Beyond that, unknown factors and chance play a role in outcome determination.